WCMC-FM: Sports

 WCMC has been the flagship station for the Carolina Hurricanes since 2007, following a two-year run on Curtis Media-owned WWMY.
-The games are a straight simulcast of Bally Sports South/Southeast (formerly FOX Sports Carolinas).
+The games are a straight simulcast of the audio feed from Bally Sports South/Southeast (formerly FOX Sports Carolinas).
 In addition, the station broadcasts the weekly football and basketball coaches shows for the NC State Wolfpack, while sister station WRAL-FM will broadcast the games.

 On November 30, 2008, WCMC became an ESPN Radio affiliate.
 This follows the decision by McClatchey Broadcasting to discontinue ESPN programming on its two sports talk stations, WDNC and WRBZ, because of ESPN's insistence on the stations airing more ESPN programming than the company wanted to.
 This dispute ended when Capitol bought WDNC.

 On April 1, 2009, WCMC became the new flagship station of the Durham Bulls.
 They are expected to carry the full allotment of 144 during the season, along with playoff games, although some games may be moved over to their HD channel on dates that might conflict with a Carolina Hurricanes broadcast.

 On May 13, 2010, it was announced that WCMC would become the Triangle affiliate for the Carolina Panthers Radio Network.

+On March 19, 2020, it was announced that the "Adam & Joe Show" would end.
+About a month later, "The OG" had their first air date.
+On April 26, 2023, it was announced that "The OG" would end.